 Our favourite thing we did in La Paz was walk along the bottom of Palca Canyon.
 It’s a beautiful, peaceful spot, perfect for escaping the noise, chaos and pollution of the city.

-We also enjoyed riding the cable cars that transport people above the city.
-Such great views!
+We also enjoyed riding the cable cars that transport people above the city (such great views!) and had a pleasant day trip to the Tiwanaku archaeological site.

 The traffic in La Paz is absolutely crazy and the horn honking is obnoxious.
 I’m sure there’s some sort of system to the madness, but for a Canadian it looks like a free-for-all.
 If there are traffic rules and regulations, we didn’t see many people following them.